Skincare Secrets That Made Indian Queens Look Timeless

 -

-Blended with rose water or aloe pulp, this royal paste became an everyday indulgence.
+Mixed with rose water or aloe pulp, it became a daily luxury.

-🧴 6.
-Oil Massages (Abhyanga) with Herbal Infusions
+🧴 Skincare Secret 6: Abhyanga Oil Massages with Herbal Infusions

 -